eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

 # #{page.title}

-This is the seventh part of the Tour of Ceylon.
+This is the eigth part of the Tour of Ceylon.
 The [previous leg](../types) covered intersection types, union types, and enumerated types.
 In this part we're looking at *generic* types.

+[Inheritance and subtyping](../inheritance) are a powerful tool for abstracting over types.
+But this tool has its limitations.
+It can't help us express generic container types like collections.
+For this problem we need parameterized types.
-We've seen plenty of parameterized types already, but now let's explore a few more details.
+We've seen plenty of parameterized types already&mdash;for example, [sequences](../sequences)&mdash;but now let's explore a few more details.

 ## Defining generic types